datalad-handbook/book/docs/glossary.rst

    Remote Indexed Archive (RIA) store
       A Remote Indexed Archive (RIA) Store is a flexible and scalable dataset storage solution, useful for collaborative, back-up, or storage workflows.
-Read more about RIA stores in the section :ref:`riastore`.
+Read more about RIA stores in the online version of the handbook.

    run procedure
       DataLad concept: An executable (such as a script) that can be called with the